-That is a very fitting way to reflect on what we celebrate today, how the parishioners of Saint Bruno Parish for ninety years have made that big decision to love one another as brothers and sisters in Christ.
-In this way, your parish is also a family, and every joy and blessing in your parish family has been the fruit of that decision to love, and every obstacle overcome, every issue resolved, has been because of the power of love.
+That is a very fitting way to reflect on what we celebrate today, how each of you who are celebrating fifty years of marriage or more, that in the midst of all of the ups and downs of marriage, it has been that big decision made on your wedding day, to love one another until death separates you.
+Every joy and blessing in your marriage has been the fruit of that decision to love, and every obstacle overcome, every issue resolved, has been because of the power of love that you said 'yes' to so many years ago.